xmartlabs/xmartlabs.github.io/_posts/2021-05-07-compose-themes.md

 [Android Theme] is just a collection of resources that are useful throughout a given application.
 Each resource has a semantic name such as `colorPrimary` that can be used as a reference from different places on the app.

-Most Android apps already follow [Material Design Guidelines], that's the reason Jetpack Compose provides the `MaterialTheme` implementation for Compose apps.
-It's a systematic way to customize Material Design to better reflect your product’s design needs.
+Most Android apps already follow [Material Design Guidelines], that's the reason Jetpack Compose provides the `MaterialTheme` implementation for Compose apps, which is a systematic way to customize Material Design to better reflect your app style and branding.
 Material Theme comprises [color], [typography], and [shape] attributes.

 ### Sounds good, but is it perfect?